Skip to main content

 Medicine and Pain Management

 The rheumatology clinics in our hospitals typically offer a range of pain management solutions.
 This can range from lifestyle changes to physiotherapy and medication.
-Physiotherapy focuses on exercise to help reduce pain, increase range of motion and maintain muscles.
+Physiotherapy focuses on exercise to help reduce pain, increase range of motion, and maintain muscles.
 Lifestyle modifications may also be suggested.
 This could include losing weight to decrease joint strain and pursuing good posture and better ergonomics.
-Depending on the particular needs of each patient, these various treatments can be used alone or together to provide relief from pain.
+Depending on the needs of each patient, these various treatments can be used alone or together to provide relief from pain.

 Medications may include nonsteroidal anti-inflammatory drugs (NSAIDs) and corticosteroids.
 More recently, advances have been achieved in treating symptoms with biologics and immunomodulators.
 They work by reducing inflammation and helping to stop or slow down the progression of joint damage, in two different ways.
 Immunomodulators can modulate or suppress the inflammatory response.
 Biologics target specific components in the immune system.
-These medications may provide relief from pain, stiffness and decreased range of motion.
+These medications may provide relief from pain, stiffness, and decreased range of motion.

 Physiotherapy

 Physiotherapy treatments are a crucial support for rheumatology patients.
 These may start with stretching, strengthening and range of motion exercises.
-They could also include joint mobilisation and manipulation, cold/heat therapy, electrical stimulation and nerve blocks.
-Other options - such as ultrasound, aquatic therapy and massage - can also be considered to improve your mobility and to decrease pain.
+They could also include joint mobilisation and manipulation, cold/heat therapy, electrical stimulation, and nerve blocks.
+Other options - such as ultrasound, aquatic therapy, and massage - can also be considered to improve your mobility and to decrease pain.
 All treatment plans are highly individualised and are based on each patient's specific needs.

 Surgery